tchak/rasputin/README.md

 And it also provides some unnoficial packages :

+* sproutcore-jui (jQuery UI wrappers for sc 2.0)
 * sproutcore-ajax (backport form sc 1.x API but using jQuery $.ajax)
-* sproutcore-jui (jQuery UI wrappers for sc 2.0)
-* sproutcore-throbber (jQuery UI throbber and it's wrapper for JUI)
+* sproutcore-i18n (integration with i18n-js gem)

 Rasputin also provide sprockets engine for handlebars templates.
 Any template in your javascript assets folder with extention handlebars will be availabel in sproutcore.